 Inheritance Tax

-Like capital gains, inheritance is subject to taxation in both the place of residence and domicile based on territorial taxes, meaning that the tax is levied on assets located within the jurisdiction.
-However, individuals can avoid paying taxes on inheritance to taxing authorities in countries that do not impose inheritance taxes, including Cyprus, St Kitts and Nevis, and Vanuatu.
+Like capital gains, inheritance is subject to taxation in both the place of residence and domicile based on territorial taxes, meaning that the tax is levied on assets within the jurisdiction.
+However, individuals can avoid paying inheritance taxes to tax authorities in countries that do not impose inheritance taxes, including Cyprus, St Kitts and Nevis, and Vanuatu.

 State Income Tax: As mentioned above, depending on the state’s tax framework, domicile states and taxing authorities may tax you on your worldwide income.
 Some legal constructs require individuals to pay taxes and undertake all tax liability proposed by the state government whether they live in the country or maintain a foreign residence.

 Death Taxes: The primary location where death taxes are imposed is your country of domicile.
-If you have yet to fully sever ties with your previous domicile property, you may face significant tax liabilities on both properties.
+If you have yet to cut ties with your previous domicile property fully, you may face significant tax liabilities on both properties.

 Establishing a New US Domicile

-Individuals may choose to change their domicile for various reasons.
+Individuals may choose to change their domicile for many reasons.
 If you wish to establish a new domicile, you must undertake the following steps to do so lawfully:

 • Change your driver’s license details and get it authorized by your new domicile state.